rennu/dpg/readme.md

         OpenMVS

+            DensifyPointCloud

                 --densify
-                Do DensifyPointCloud
+                    Enable dense reconstruction
+                    Default: Off

                 --dnviews
                     Number of views used for depth-map estimation 0 all neighbor views available
                     Default: 4

                 --dnfviews
                     Minimum number of images that agrees with an estimate during fusion in order to consider it inliner
                     Default: 3

+            ReconstructMesh

                 --tfactor
                     ReconstructMesh Thickness Factor

-            --cudarefine
-                Use CUDA version of RefineMesh
+                    Default: 2